skipperq93/cyberkit/Tools/Scripts/libraries/resultsdbpy/README.md

 model = Model(
 	redis=FakeStrictRedis(),                 # An in-memory Redis database for testing cassandra=cassandra,
-	repositories=[WebKitRepository()],       # This should be replaced with a class for your project's repository default_ttl_seconds=Model.TTL_WEEK * 4,  # Retain 4 weeks of results
+	repositories=[CyberKitRepository()],       # This should be replaced with a class for your project's repository default_ttl_seconds=Model.TTL_WEEK * 4,  # Retain 4 weeks of results
 	async_processing=False,                  # Processing asynchronously requires instantiating worker processes )